wwu-mentors/ReactSpace-Workshop/README.md

 }
 ```

-Lets take a second and thing about what is going on.
+Let's take a second and think about what is going on.

-React is rendering `App` to the page using `App`'s rendering method.
+React is rendering `App` to the page using the `App.render` method.
 `App` is rendering `TopBar` to the page using `TopBar`'s rendering method.

-This is the core of how React app are each Component will render on the page, and optionally call other components to be rendered to the page.
+This is the core of how React apps work.
+Each Component will render on the page, and optionally call other components to be rendered to the page.
 This creates a component tree.
 The App Component is the Root of this tree.

 TODO put image here of component tree

-Try playing around with this by adding antoher `Topbar` to the page.
+Try playing around with this by adding another `Topbar` to the page.

 # Part 2 Building Components

 ## [Here is a working Version of what we have so far.](https://codesandbox.io/s/2zx84o46qj)

-Our goal in this workshop is create a social media website.
+Our goal in this workshop is to create a social media website.
 Every social media site needs a way to create a post.
-So lets build a React component that can create a post.
+So let's build a React component that can create a post.

 Scroll to the bottom of App.js and create a class called `CreatePost` that extends `React.Component`.